Blog

 The true stress-strain curve is ideal for showing the actual strain (and strength) of the material.
 Some materials scientists may be interested in fundamental properties of the material.
 In this case, the true stress-strain curve is better.
 This curve tells the actual state of stress in the material at any point.

-READ ALSO: What structure is a pylon?
+READ ALSO: What is the purpose of petrochemical?

 Which point on the stress-strain curve occurs after the elastic limit?